a Desktop Screen Utility for Windows and Mac

 Automatically toggle based on your local sunrise and sunset or a custom schedule.
 Set it, forget it, and let your eyes rest.

-Built with Tauri for native performance on Win32 and Objective-C runtimes.
-Tiny footprints: <30MB memory and 0% CPU impact.
+Built with Rust for high performance on Win32 and macOS runtimes.
+Tiny footprint: typically <25 MB of dedicated memory at rest and 0% CPU impact.

 Frequently asked.